rovinthomas/demo-repo/README.md

 git chekcout -b new_branch_name: to create a new branch with name

-git diff new_branch_name: to view changes made since separation of this new branch
+git diff new_branch_name (or git diff): to view changes made since separation of this new branch

 git merge new_branch_name: to merge the new changes from new_branch_name back with main (not commonly used?)

-git pull origin master: to pull updates from github repo
+git pull origin master (or git pull): to pull updates from github repo

+git commit -am "some title" - to add and commit together (only works for files that already been committed previously)

+git reset filename (or git reset) : to unstage the previous adding?

+git reset HEAD: to unstage till the last commit?

+git reset HEAD~1: to unstage till the last last commit??

+git log: to view logs of all previous commits

+git reset commit_number: to unstage till a specific commit from logs

+git reset --hard commit_number: to both unstage and undo all code changes till a specific commit from log

 ## UNIQUE CHANGES